 The Friteros Table of Contents

 La Frita Cubana is a mix of ground beef (sometimes chorizo or pork is added), spices, julienne cut potatoes or potato sticks, diced raw onions, and ketchup (rumored to be tomato paste, not ketchup in Cuba).
 Some variations include cooked onions or no tomato-based products at all.

-In Cuba, the julienne potatoes could be substituted sometimes by some other root vegetable (cassava or malanga, for example) due to the scarcity of foods.
+In Cuba, the julienne potatoes were sometimes substituted by some other root vegetable (cassava or malanga, for example) due to the scarcity of foods.
 However, after eating Fritas with some alternative veggies, I can confirm that potato is still the way.

 The Friteros (fellas who made Fritas) cut up loaves of bread to fit the well-seasoned mini smashed patties.
 Once in the U.S., they first appeared in a burger bun.
-Later on, Cuban rolls were introduced in Miami and are now the most common vessel for the Frita.
+Later, Cuban rolls were introduced in Miami and are now the most common vessel for the Frita.